 We are asking staff to phone you directly so that you can discuss a number of matters with them that will be quicker by phone, including which of options i. and ii. below they will be following during the period.
 If the member of staff is not able to speak to you, they need to email you without delay giving their contact telephone number so you can phone them back.

 The member of staff should be asked to keep you updated on the following:

 The period of isolation that they have been advised to take or have taken in line with NHS / PHE guidance and when this runs to;

 If their condition has got worse and they can no longer work from home;

 If they are being tested for Coronavirus (COVID-19) and when this test has taken place;

 To update you when they have received their result back from their test and whether this is positive or negative for Coronavirus (COVID-19).

 If their symptoms have extended beyond 7-days or got worse and any advice received from NHS 111 or their GP (remotely)

 Options for Self-Isolating staff:

-From the point that staff receive a negative test outcome, they will be expected to return to work and sick pay will cease.
-Employees who are diagnosed with Coronavirus (COVID-19) through a positive test must remain on sick leave until advised they are fit to return by an authorised NHS practitioner.
+From the point that staff have completed their period of isolation in line with Govt. / PHE guidance (or have received a negative test outcome), they will be expected to return to work and sick pay will cease.
+Employees who are diagnosed with Coronavirus (COVID-19) through a positive test must remain on sick leave until advised that they are fit to return by an authorised NHS practitioner.